Uniform Deconvolution for Poisson Point Processes: Introduction

 We propose a kernel estimator to estimate the intensity of a Poisson process in the presence of a uniform noise.
 We provide theoretical guarantees of its performance by deriving the minimax rates of convergence of the integrated squared risk for an intensity belonging to a Sobolev ball.
 To ensure the optimality of our procedure, we establish new lower bounds on this smoothness space.
 Then we provide an adaptive procedure for bandwidth selection using the Goldenshluger-Lepski methodology, and we show its optimality in the oracle and minimax frameworks.
-From the practical point of view we proprose a framework to tune the hyperparameters of the method, which is notoriously difficult in the context of Goldenshluger-Lepski methods.
-We propose two strategies, the first one aiming at tuning a universal hyperparameter to use the selection procedure in any configuration.
-Then we combine this procedure with an additional step based on the data.
-The empirical performance of our estimator is then studied by simulations.
-Finally we provide an illustration of our procedure on experimental data in Genomics, where the purpose is to study the spatial repartition of replication starting points along chromosomes in humans \citep{PCA14}.
+From the practical point of view we tune the method based on simulations to determine a consensus value for the hyperparameter.
+The empirical performance of our estimator is then studied by simulations and competed with a deconvolution method based on Gaussian errors.
+Finally we provide an illustration of our procedure on experimental data in Genomics, where the purpose is to study the spatial repartition of replication starting points and sequence motifs along chromosomes in humans \citep{PCA14}.
 The code is available at \url{https://github.com/AnnaBonnet/PoissonDeconvolution}.